nextgenerationgraduatesprogram/nextgen2025-codingbootcamp-session07/README.md

 python setup.py
 ```

-This will create a `.env` file with the key PROJECT_ROOT=<dir> that we will use to ensure Python knows where to look for `src` files and construct paths relative to the projects root directory.
+This will create a `.env` file with the key PROJECT_ROOT=... that we will use to ensure Python knows where to look for `src` files and construct paths relative to the projects root directory.
 You can see an example of this in the `example.env` file.